 - 6 major events over more than a decade to promote sharing of knowledge about the diseases and to encourage more collaboration and research projects.
 See more details on our conferences

 - Invested over $70,000 of ISMRD funds in the Natural History Study for our diseases.
 We did this in partnership with the Greenwood Genetic Center, and supported a successful grant application to the NIH for $250,000 for the study.
-Part of the $70,000 contribution included a Reserach Scholarship won by Jenny Noble (ISMRD Board member) for the inclusion of families living in Australia and New Zealand to be part of the Natural History Study.
-This Scholarship enable Sara Cathey the lead investigator and her team to travel to Australia and New Zealand.
+Part of the $70,000 contribution included a Research Scholarship won by Jenny Noble (ISMRD Board member) for the inclusion of families living in Australia and New Zealand to be part of the Natural History Study.
+This Scholarship enabled Sara Cathey the lead investigator and her team to travel to Australia and New Zealand.
+Read this 2018 commentary from Dr Cathey which outlines the development of the study and gives links to numerous publications which resulted from the data gathered.

 - Collaborated with the US MPS Society in 2013 to fund a $40,000 research project by Dr. Heather Flannagan-Steet, studying cardiac features of Mucolipidosis, using a Zebrafish model.
 Click here for the project outline and Heather's reports in 2014 and 2015 on the study results